ramonbouckaert/avif-convert/README.md

 Just like `avifenc`, `avif-convert` handles EXIF and XMP metadata properly.

+This is not a drop-in replacement for `avifenc`, nor is it a very mature project.
+Many things won't work.
+Use at your discretion.

 ## Build
 This project uses [cmake](https://cmake.org/) and [vcpkg](https://vcpkg.io/).
 The dependencies for the project are described in [vcpkg.json](vcpkg.json).